 - Allergic reactions to blood or plasma products

-It can also be used in combination with other medications, such as epinephrine, to treat anaphylaxis (a sudden, severe allergic reaction) once the condition is controlled, as well as symptoms of the common cold, such as sneezing, cough and runny nose.
+It can also be used in combination with other medications, such as epinephrine, to treat anaphylaxis (a sudden, severe allergic reaction) once the condition is controlled, as well as in combination with codeine for symptoms of the common cold, such as cough.

 Promethazine can also be used for the following conditions: